citp/privacy-policy-historical/b/bu/bun/bunches.co.uk.md

-> *The following text is extracted and transformed from the bunches.co.uk privacy policy that was archived on 2018-08-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180819231246id_/https%3A//www.bunches.co.uk/terms) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bunches.co.uk privacy policy that was archived on 2019-08-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190802173615id_/https%3A//www.bunches.co.uk/terms%23privacyPolicy) for the most accurate reproduction.*

 # Terms and Conditions, Privacy, and Cookie Policy | Bunches

 Bunches Florapost Ltd are completely dedicated to your total satisfaction.

-If you have any suggestions or comments regarding our flowers please email us at [flowers@bunches.co.uk](mailto:flowers@bunches.co.uk).
+If you have any suggestions or comments regarding our flowers please email us at [flowers@bunches.co.uk](mailto:flowers@bunches.co.uk) .

 ### Our Contact Details: